ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-AT.md

 ```
 {: codeblock}

-This line should appear in your ATS.
+This line should appear in your ATSender.
 Note that the `message` field is displayed as a summary of the line.
 To see the CADF fields, you click on the left of the line to open it.

 Now test super tenancy.
 In the diagram, this is the red line that runs from MyService-ATS to the customer's AT instance.